 As for many widely used concepts, there is no canonical definition of governance.
 Yet, it is usually acknowledged that "governance" exceeds the realm of what is usually understood as the government of organizations and societies.
 Whereas "government" primarily refers to the formally institutionalized bodies in charge of governing and their actions, "governance" "cover(s) the whole range of institutions and relationships involved in the process of governing" (Peters & Pierre, 2000:1).
 Formal as well as informal rules of the game and the exercise of power in setting and implementing those rules are at stake in the concept of governance.
 It is therefore particularly relevant to grasp how institutions work in practice and to focus on processes and a wider range of actors that contribute to interest intermediation and decision-making.
 It has also gained ground in political science and the sociology of organizations, with the promotion of good governance.
-Fostering transparency and participation, consulting with communities, policy planning and evaluation have been encouraged as elements of good governance.
+Fostering transparency and participation, consulting with communities, policy planning and evaluation have been encouraged as elements of good governance, notably within the realm of development policies, where this notion has since frequently been articulated with advancing gender equality (Bustelo, Ferguson and Forest, 2016).